-All students in the four-year pathways are required to take COMLEX USA Level 2-CE exams following successful completion of the OMS3 year and no later than August 1st.
-This includes either passing all required NBME subject exams or the required Comprehensive exam (NBME or COMSAE).
+All students in the four-year pathways are required to take COMLEX USA Level 2-CE exams following successful completion of the OMS3 year and no later than the start of the 3rd timeslot of their 4th year.
+This includes either passing all required NBME subject exams and the required Comprehensive exam (NBME or COMSAE).